NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

          - dataset: :math:`\{\boldsymbol{x^{(1)},x^{(2)}, ... ,x^{(N)}}\}`
          - dataset: :math:`\{\boldsymbol{y^{(1)},y^{(2)}, ... ,y^{(N)}}\}`

-    **Case 1 (Sampling and Simulation)**: User provides lower and upper bounds of each random variable (RV) and a simulation model. |short tool id| will find the best training points sequentially by the adaptive **design of experiments** (DoE) strategies until the model converges or reaches a user-specified computational tolerance.
+    **Case 1 (Sampling and Simulation)**: The user provides lower and upper bounds of each random variable (RV) and a simulation model. |short tool id| will find the best training points sequentially by the adaptive **design of experiments** (DoE) strategies until the model converges or reaches a user-specified computational tolerance.

-    **Case 2 (Import RV Dataset and run Simulation)**: User provides sample population of RVs as a separate text file. |short tool id| will run simulations to get QoI values and build a surrogate model.
+    **Case 2 (Import RV Dataset and run Simulation)**: The user provides sample population of RVs as a separate text file. |short tool id| will run simulations to get QoI values and build a surrogate model.

-    **Case 3 (Import both RV and QoI Dataset)**:  User provides sample population of RVs and QoIs. |short tool id| will not run any simulations and build a surrogate model purely based on the provided dataset.
+    **Case 3 (Import both RV and QoI Dataset)**: The user provides sample population of RVs and QoIs. |short tool id| will not run any simulations and build a surrogate model purely based on the provided dataset.

     .. list-table:: |short tool id| workflow (DoE: Design of experiments)
        :widths: 2 5 5 5